se-for-sci/se-for-sci.github.io/content/week5/typing.md

 Found 1 error in 1 file (checked 1 source file)
 ```

-This shows typing problem: we claimed that `simple_typed_function` took only
+This shows a typing error: we claimed that `simple_typed_function` took only
 floats, but we then tried to use it with a list of strings.
 Either we should
 expand our types to include lists of strings, or we should not call the function
 with lists of strings!
 It happens that this one works at runtime - you can be
-more strict & clear in your types than you are at runtime.
-It's _probably_ just
+more strict and clear in your types than you are at runtime.
+It's _probably_
-a coincidence this happens to work on lists; you probably never considered this
+just a coincidence this happens to work on lists; you probably never considered
-when you wrote the function.
+this when you wrote the function.

 ```{admonition} Where do types go?
 There are three possible locations to place types in Python: